ujblockchain/sarchiweb/README.md

 ```

 ### Run Server

 ```
 $ python manage.py runserver

 ```

 ### Start Background Task

-There is need for a background task using huey.
+There is need for a background task using huey to send emails to a many users.
 Since the default task is set to 'send_emails' there is no need to add '--queue send_emails'

 ```
 $ python manage.py djangohuey

 ```

 ## Running Test With Coverage

 ```
 $ coverage run manage.py test

 ```

 ### Coverage Report

 ```
 $ coverage report
 $ coverage html

 ```